rclancey/questionsandanswers.com/README.md

 ### Tests

 Unit tests & integration tests are a must for production ready software.
 But they take time to write.

+### TLS

+No publicly available website should run without TLS (HTTPS) encryption.
+[Let's Encrypt](https://letsencrypt.org/) offers easy, free certificates.
+However, those certificates are only valid for publicly-accessible domain names, which makes development on `localhost` more problematic.

 ### Database